darkzelli/darkzelli/README.md

 ---

 ## 🚀 About Me
 I'm a Computer Science student at Towson University, passionate about software development, web technologies, and creative design.
-My journey started with freelance graphic design, and over the years, I’ve expanded my skill set to include software engineering, mobile development, and backend technologies.

 - 🎓 Studying **Computer Science** (Expected Graduation: May 2026)
 - 🎨 Experienced in **freelance graphic design** with tools like Photoshop & Blender